This post highlights the best events and things to do in San Francisco in January.

 6. Save Money With a Tourist Pass

-If you’re planning to visit a lot of different attractions and enjoy several interesting activities while in San Francisco, there are multiple tourist passes which offer discounts on tours, museums, entertainment and more.
+If you’re planning to visit a lot of different attractions and enjoy several interesting activities while in San Francisco, there are multiple tourist passes that offer discounts on tours, museums, entertainment, and more.

 While this isn’t the best deal you can get from a tourist pass, it’s a great way to save money on activities that are already pretty affordable ($5-$10).